 There are a number of countries whose citizens do not need to be in possession of an Irish travel visa to enter the country.
-You can find the list at the bottom of this page.
+You can find the list on this page.

 It’s always best to check what your country’s immigration department says about getting a visa before you go.
 As these things can vary from country to country!

 Before you start your trip to Ireland, ensure you get travel insurance!
 To put it simply, if you can’t afford travel insurance you shouldn’t be travelling.
 Take it from someone who’s had a few incidents abroad, you need it!
-I use World Nomads and recommend that you do too!
+I use SafetyWing and recommend that you do too!

 The cost of travel in Ireland isn’t too expensive, and if you’re clever with your money, you can make it stretch a long way!

 You can expect to pay more in cities such as Cork and Dublin, but elsewhere, prices aren’t too expensive.
 You certainly won’t be paying over the odds for anything.